security-slam/metrics/README.md

 # metrics

-Goals for each security slam along with resources to streamline each effort
+This repository contains the metrics and goals for each security slam event, along with resources to streamline each effort.